Jorum Studio Vernus Review (Euan McCall) 2025 + Scottish Spring Giveaway

 Deputy Editor’s Note: Apparently the number 926 is regarded as an Angel Number.
 Several angelic messages are potentially relayed: a) to have faith that your material needs will be provided for as you serve your life’s purpose; b) a reminder to be grateful for abundance and to open one’s heart; c) it encourages us to pursue a spiritually-based practice.

-Versus by Jorum Studio
+Vernus by Jorum Studios

 courtesy of Fragrance Vault

 Thanks to the generosity of Fragrance Vault we have a 30 ml bottle of Jorum Studio Vernus for one registered reader in the USA only.
 You must register or your entry will not count.
 To be eligible, please leave a comment saying what sparks your interest about Ida’s review and if you have tried a Jorum Studio perfume.
-7/26/2025
+The draw closes 7/26/2025

 Follow us on Instagram @cafleurebonofficial @idameister @fragrance.vault @jorumstudio @jorumlaboratories